Buffalo Creek and Gauley 4: North Carolina Transportation Museum (1978–2015)

-Durbin and Greenbrier Valley Railroad (2015-present)
+Durbin and Greenbrier Valley Railroad (2015–present)

 In 2015, the Durbin and Greenbrier Valley Railroad (D&GVR) announced that they would purchase No. 604 for $150,000 from the NCTM's foundation with the goal of restoring it for operational purposes on their own trackage in West Virginia in its original BC&G livery.
 During the summer of that year, the locomotive's boiler was separated from the frame and running gear, and they were each loaded onto separate trucks with oversized load banners.
 The cab and the tender were also loaded onto separate trucks.
 By the end of the year, No. 604 has arrived in the Cass Scenic Railroad's trackage, and it has touched West Virginia soil for the first time since it was removed from the BC&G's trackage in 1967.
 Volunteers have made thickness measurements on the area of the boiler that needed repair work, and they were beginning to come up with a plan of action to complete the restoration.
 In the summer of 2016, No. 604 was moved inside the D&GVR's locomotive shops in Cass, so that restoration work would begin.

 Restoration was planned to be completed in September 2016 during the locomotive's 90th birthday, but due to their efforts being concentrated on their geared shay locomotives, work on No. 604 has been postponed as time flew by.
 Although they have inspected the running gear, the frame, and the tender, which were all deemed to be in good condition, the firebox and both flue sheets in the boiler needed to either be repaired or to be replaced, in order to meet FRA standards.
 In February 2022, the D&GVR reached an agreement with the Sistersville Tank Works Incorporated of Sistersville, West Virginia to construct a brand new boiler for the locomotive, since the original boiler is in poor condition as a result of being used for several decades.
 After construction of the new boiler is completed, restoration work on the locomotive is estimated to take one year to complete.
-Once the locomotive is operational again, it will be renumbered back to 4, and it will pull fifteen-mile excursion trains between Cass and Durbin, West Virginia.
+Once the locomotive is operational again, it will be renumbered back to 4, and it will pull the fifteen-mile excursion trains between Cass and Durbin, West Virginia.